You Quiz on the Block: Season 2 (2019)

-Season 3 & 4 (2020 - 2023)
+Season 3 and 4 (2020–present)

 2020

-Due to the COVID-19 pandemic in South Korea, the show will be filmed indoors instead of on the streets.
+Due to the COVID-19 pandemic in South Korea, the show will be filmed indoors instead of on the streets, and guests would be invited instead of exploring the streets to find citizens.
 The show returns with Dearest Quiz, a new version of quiz in which one citizen connected through online, as question giver, asks the challenger a question, and if the challenger answers it correctly, both persons would get ₩1,000,000 each.
 If the challenger answers wrongly, both would get tokens of appreciation chosen by spinning the wheel.
 Citizens can apply as question givers on the show's homepage.

 There were no new episodes on April 1 and 8, 2020 in the wake of COVID-19 and the show was replaced in the time slot by other programs.

 2021

-Episode originally planned for August 4, 2021 was cancelled due to one of the filming staff having tested positive for COVID-19, and instead an edited version of the previous episodes was aired in its place.
+The episode originally planned for August 4, 2021 was cancelled due to one of the filming staff having tested positive for COVID-19, and instead, an edited version of the previous episodes was aired in its place.
 Episode for September 22, 2021 was cancelled because a special movie (Deliver Us from Evil) was shown for the Chuseok holidays in its time slot.
 In each of the cases, the show resumed to the regular programming the subsequent week.